-Prague, Czech Republic – The Czech Republic has surpassed Poland as the most innovative economy in Central Europe, according to the 2020 Bloomberg Innovation Index.
+Prague, Czech Republic – The Czech Republic has surpassed Poland as the most innovative country in Central Europe, according to the 2020 Bloomberg Innovation Index.

 Ranked as the 24th most innovative economy in the world, the Czech Republic moves up one spot compared to last year, securing a commendable average score of 70/100 in the Bloomberg annual ranking meant to examine the ability of economies to innovate according to a wide variety of criteria.
 Previous studied had already identified the Czech economy as the most competitive in Central and Eastern Europe.

-Although leading the Central European pack in 2019 as the 22nd most innovative country in the world, Poland dropped three positions in this year’s ranking, falling right behind neighbouring Czech Republic.
+Although leading Central Europe in 2019 as the 22nd most innovative country in the world, Poland dropped three positions in this year’s ranking, falling right behind neighbouring Czech Republic.

 Ranked 28th in the world, Hungary reported one of the biggest improvements year-on-year, moving up four spots in Bloomberg’s index, and now positioned in front of countries like New Zealand, Luxembourg and Estonia.